Just-Helpful/nixos/modules/README.md

 As a general overview:

-- `./browsers`: web browsers (primarily firefox)
+- `./applications`: various installed applications
 - `./desktop`: desktop appearance and utilities
 - `./editors`: code / text editors
 - `./languages`: language support for my used languages
+- `./nixos`: nixos system only modules
 - `./terminal`: terminal theming and niceties
-- `./tools`: base command line tooling
 - `./utils`: nix utilities for configuration
-- `./nixos`: nixos system only modules

 > [!WARNING]
 > Almost none of these modules use config\